 The diagram below shows the basic idea.
 The green line is the current “rental canopy”, which is higher near city centres, and falls with distance.
 At half the height is an orange line, which is one possible height of the rental canopy, if a cooperative institution could be developed to stop the futile price competition amongst renters.
 The grey shading shows the economic gains for renters from an increase in cooperation.

-So why don’t tenants cooperate like the Friendship Forest?
+So why don’t tenants cooperate like a Friendship Forest?

 The benefits are clear.
 In Australia, there are around 2.7 million renting households paying $60 billion per year in rent or $22,000 per household.
 Halving the rental price saves $30 billion of previously wasted resources by renters, generating massive efficiency gains for them.

 Large-scale cooperation could happen in practice in the following way.
 Each renter sends a copy of their lease that shows their current rent a central organisation.
 The organisation tells each renter only to pay half the rental amount on the lease to their landlord, and that from now on it will set the rental prices.
 Because the organisation negotiates on behalf of all tenants, it is a monopoly supplier of tenants to the landlords and can set the price.

 Let us call this organisation a Tenants’ Union.

 If there are no “mutant”, or “rogue”, renters who opt out of the union and outbid rental prices by negotiating directly with landlords so they access a better home for themselves, the system will work.
 It is a genuine Friendship Forest with a cooperative institution that drops the “rental canopy” by half, saving each renting household $11,000 per year.